Timesheet Calculator

 Skipping lunch breaks on long shifts

-Most states require breaks after 5-6 hours
+Many states require meal breaks after 5-6 hours — check your state and local rules

 Using HH:MM math for payroll (1:30 ≠ 1.30)